zaiisao/Documentation/en/Recording/recording_cpp.md

-### <a name="videoFrameReceived"></a>The Raw Video Data has Been Received (videoFrameReceived)
+### <a name="videoFrameReceived"></a>Occurs when the Raw Video Data is Received (videoFrameReceived)

-This callback is triggered when the raw video data has been received.
+The SDK triggers this callback when the raw video data is received.

-This callback is triggered for every received raw video frame and can be used to detect sexually explicit content, if necessary.
+The SDK triggers this callback for every received raw video frame and can be used to detect sexually explicit content, if necessary.

 Agora recommends capturing the i frame only and neglecting the others.